kcjengr/turbonc/README.md

-# JauriaCNC interface for linuxcnc
+# TurBo NC interface for linuxcnc

 ![](pics/tnc.png)

-JauriaCNC is a QtPyVCP based interface for the LinuxCNC machine control.
+TurBo NC is a QtPyVCP based interface for the LinuxCNC machine control.

 ## Quick install